techandsoftware/teletext/README.md

 # Attributes

 Control code characters set display attributes which control the text colour, double height, flashing etc. The default attributes at the beginning of a row are white text on a black background, single height, not flashing, not boxed, not concealed, no held mosaic.
-When an attribute is set it stays activated for the characters after it.
-An attribute takes up a space.
+Graphics, when activated, default to contiguous.
+When an attribute is set it stays activated until the end of the row.
+An attribute takes up a space unless hold mosaics is active, in which case the held mosaic is used.

 To help with the codes, the `Attributes` and `Colour` objects can be used when composing strings for `setPageRows()` and `setRow()`.